');

 About New Bern, NC

-New Bern is a mid-sized city in North Carolina with a population of 31,563 residents.
-The median household income is $56,893 per year, which is near the national average.
-The median age in New Bern is 40.4 years.
+New Bern is a mid-sized city located in North Carolina with a population of 31,563 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,893 per year, which is 24% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 How New Bern Ranks in North Carolina